Open-Source-Autonomous-Boat/wip-qt/docs/map_concept.md

 click handling can be done with `MouseArea` in QML, so we could link that to a C++ class that can handle clicking.

+## Grid size
+Should be a hardcoded value, maybe 200 or less?
+And each sub-box should have it's own coordinate value too.